LPG and natural gas

 The most significant difference between gas and conventional cars is the method of fuel storage.
 While both LPG and natural gas are gaseous at room temperature and pressure, LPG can be easily liquefied under pressure which makes it the more popular of the two 'road gases'.
 The steel tanks most commonly used to contain the fuels under pressure the fuel can add up to 60 kg to a vehicle's weight, and in the case of bi-fuel cars, can reduce overall fuel consumption as two fuel tanks are required, .

 Driving an LPG and natural gas car is similar to using a conventional car.
 The main additional control is a switch, usually located by the gear lever or on the dashboard, which enables the driver to select LPG or petrol operation, and a duel-mode fuel gauge.
 Regarding performance, drivers of bi-fuel cars may notice a small loss of power at full throttle when in gas fuel mode.
 Both LPG and natural gas are tried and tested green car fuels – in the UK, over 100,000 cars and light-duty vans currently use LPG.

 To refuel an LPG vehicle, a flexible hose is locked into place to create a sealed pressurised system.
 The amount of LPG required is usually pre-selected before the gas is automatically dispensed, which takes around the same time as a conventional refill.
-At its peak, LPG was available from around 10% of all forecourts sold the gas.
-While these have reduced in number slightly, as of 2010 there are now around 1,500 forecourts selling LPG across the UK.
+At its peak, LPG was available from around 10% of all forecourts.
+While these have reduced in number slightly, as of 2014 there are around 1,400 forecourts selling LPG across the UK.

 For locations of LPG refuelling points in the UK, view the LPG refuelling map.